 Playa Palancar

 This spot is a little different than most of the other spots on our list.
 First, it’s a bit more secluded from the rest of the spots, sitting in its own little area of the beach.
-Given that it’s a distance from other hotels and beach clubs, everyone here is visiting Playa Palancar.
+Given it’s a distance from other hotels and beach clubs, everyone here is visiting Playa Palancar.

 Second, there’s not a day pass here.
 Instead, entrance is free and there is a charge for other amenities.
 Expect to pay $10 for chairs with umbrellas, and then you’ll also pay out of pocket for food and drink.
 Everything from massages to towel rental are also available, as well as snorkeling, jet skis and more.